jacktanws/web3-kit/README.md

 // tx = txid of the transaction
 ```

-## Qweb3Provider
+## Hweb3Provider
-The provider is the link between Qweb3 and the blockchain.
-A compatible Qweb3 Provider adheres to the following interface:
+The provider is the link between Hweb3 and the blockchain.
+A compatible Hweb3 Provider adheres to the following interface:
 ```
-interface Qweb3Provider: {
+interface Hweb3Provider: {
   rawCall: (method: string, args: any[]) => Promise; // returns the result of the request }
 ```

-## Qweb3
+## Hweb3
-Instantiate a new instance of `Qweb3`:
+Instantiate a new instance of `Hweb3`:
 ```
-const { Qweb3 } = require('qweb3');
+const { Hweb3 } = require('hweb3');

-// Instantiate Qweb3 with HttpProvider
+// Instantiate Hweb3 with HttpProvider
-// Pass in the URL of your Qtum node RPC port with auth credentials.
+// Pass in the URL of your Htmlcoin node RPC port with auth credentials.
-// Default Qtum RPC ports: testnet=13889 mainnet=3889
+// Default Htmlcoin RPC ports: testnet=14889 mainnet=4889
-const qweb3 = new Qweb3('http://bodhi:bodhi@localhost:13889');
+const hweb3 = new Hweb3('http://htmlcoin:htmlcoin@localhost:14889');

-// Instantiate Qweb3 with QryptoRPCProvider
+// Instantiate Hweb3 with HtmlcoinchromeRPCProvider
-// QryptoRPCProvider is a provider for the Qrypto Wallet Chrome Extension.
+// HtmlcoinchromeRPCProvider is a provider for the HtmlcoinChrome Wallet Extension.
-// Please note QryptoRPCProvider only allows the rawCall() method to be used.
+// Please note HtmlcoinchromeRPCProvider only allows the rawCall() method to be used.
-// It is specifically used for `sendtocontract` and `callcontract` only. const qweb3 = new Qweb3(window.qrypto.rpcProvider);
+// It is specifically used for `sendtocontract` and `callcontract` only. const hweb3 = new Hweb3(window.htmlcoinchrome.rpcProvider);
 ```

 ### isConnected()
-Checks if you are connected properly to the local qtum node.
+Checks if you are connected properly to the local htmlcoin node.
 ```
 async function isConnected() {
-  return await qweb3.isConnected();
+  return await hweb3.isConnected();
 }
 ```

 ### getHexAddress(address)
-Converts a Qtum address to hex format.
+Converts a Htmlcoin address to hex format.
 ```
 async function getHexAddress() {
-  return await qweb3.getHexAddress('qKjn4fStBaAtwGiwueJf9qFxgpbAvf1xAy');
+  return await hweb3.getHexAddress('hKjn4fStBaAtwGiwueJf9qFxgpbAvf1xAy');
 }
 ```

 ### fromHexAddress(hexAddress)
-Converts a hex address to Qtum format.
+Converts a hex address to Htmlcoin format.
 ```
 async function fromHexAddress() {
-  return await qweb3.fromHexAddress('17e7888aa7412a735f336d2f6d784caefabb6fa3');
+  return await hweb3.fromHexAddress('17e7888aa7412a735f336d2f6d784caefabb6fa3');
 }
 ```

 ### getBlockCount()
-Gets the current block height of your local Qtum node.
+Gets the current block height of your local Htmlcoin node.
 ```
 async function getBlockCount() {
-  return await qweb3.getBlockCount();
+  return await hweb3.getBlockCount();
 }
 ```